datacamp-content-public/courses-my-test-course-1/chapter1.md

 xp: 100
 ```

-We learn to assign values to variables.

-`@instructions`
 A variable is an entity that stores a value or an object (like a vector, etc.).
 You can assign a value to the variable ```
 my_var ``` with the following command.